Twitch0125/Twitch0125.github.io/content/blog/i-made-the-same-app-in-deno-and-node.md

 const reader = readerFromStreamReader(file.stream().getReader());
 const writer = await Deno.create(to);
 await copy(reader, writer);
-writer.close(); //While writing tests for Deno, it told me there was a leak here because I never closed writer.
+writer.close(); //While writing tests for Deno, it told me there was a leak here because I never did writer.close().
 Cool!
 ```
+This is longer than the node example, but the `req.formData()` is the same object you'd get from `new FormData()` in the browser so I already knew how to use it.

 And for node.